 Radon gas is a radioactive gas that is odorless, tasteless, and colorless that naturally rises up from the soil and rock in the ground beneath your home.
 The gas has a high decay rate and so when inhaled by humans, emits thousands of tiny particles that negatively impact the cellular linings of the lungs and causes or exacerbates lung cancer and other respiratory illnesses.
 In fact, radon gas is the second-leading cause of lung cancer in the United States, causing as many as 21,000 deaths every year.
 Young children and teenagers are the most susceptible, because their cells divide at a faster rate.

 All homeowners and renters should be aware that radon gas can be found in any style home, new or old.
 Even if a neighbor is cleared of radon gas, your home may still be at risk.
 Thankfully, there are proven ways to both test for radon gas and reduce the amount of radon gas found in a home.
 Even if you have already completed a full basement refinishing, you can and should still test and fix a radon gas problem.

-To begin, either purchase a home radon test kit at your local hardware store or contact an experienced company like Radon-Rid.
+To begin, either purchase a home radon test kit at your local hardware store or contact an experienced company like Radon-Rid, LLC.
 Many store-bought test kits will require you to mail a sample to a lab and wait for your results.
 If the results say you are basement has a ‘safe level,’ you can proceed with your basement renovations or otherwise use your basement as an additional living space.

 However, if your radon results show high gas levels, you should immediately contact a professional to get started with reducing and removing radon gas for a healthier and safer home and basement.
 This generally involves the following tasks: